Q&A: questions from the workshop

 Secrets and keys

 be in .gitignore.
-Do not paste credentials into a notebook, chat, terminal
+Don't paste credentials into a notebook, chat, terminal

 history, or any place that might be committed or shared.

-The practical rule is simple: load secrets from environment variables and keep them out of notebooks, commits, agent chats, and documentation.
+The practical rule is to load secrets from environment variables and keep them out of notebooks, commits, agent chats, and documentation.

 Temporal as an orchestrator